All Episodes

 A billion days ago, no one walked on the earth on two feet.

-Three hundred and ninety-seven billion, and the purpose of this bill, Greg, is to have that number increase.
+And the purpose of this bill, Greg, is to have that number increase.

-It is a way for the Democrats to raise taxes, grow the government, create more dependence that will vote for them, and at the same time reinstitute or institute on a grander scale even than today the redistribution of wealth.
+It is a way for the Democrats to raise taxes, grow the government, create more dependents that will vote for them, and at the same time reinstitute or institute on a grander scale even than today the redistribution of wealth.

 This is pure liberalism on parade, just like global warming is.